Selfridges awarded the World's Best Sustainability Campaign by a Department Store at the Global Department Store Summit 2016

 We focus on our partners because we know that by working as one we can co-create a step change in ethical trade across fashion, food and beauty.

-Over the past year our Buying team has been focused on what we call Buying Better.
+Over the past two years our Buying team has been focused on what we call Buying Better.
 This journey started with a training programme for our buying and merchandising functions, led by the Centre for Sustainable Fashion to understand the issues and impacts of the fashion industry.

 We began to shape our response to these challenges by focusing on making sustainability part of the buying conversation, ensuring our brands meet our standards on ethical trade, promoting best practice and championing new brands with a sustainable focus.